 Letters from Len

 In his letters, now shown in order of events (rather than as long presented, by date of writing) Len remarked with good humour about the vagaries of his spelling and memory.
-On the contrary, his letters are a lively, detailed, orderly narrative that form a poignant account of events half a world away and 70 years past.
+On the contrary, his letters are a lively, detailed, orderly narrative that form a poignant account of events half a world away and near 80 years past.

 I've made no other alterations: Len's tale is his own and a fine narrative of one man's part in a great tragedy, to be honoured of itself.
 Pray, read and contemplate but cavil not at his expression nor at his feelings regarding his captors.